 Priority 1.
-Fight crime and reduce reoffending
+Fight crime and reduce re-offending

-Shared outcome: Co-ordinated action disrupts and deters the most serious and harmful crimes and those which cause most concern to communities, with offenders brought to justice and less likely to reoffend.
+Co-ordinated action disrupts and deters the most serious and harmful crimes and those which cause most concern to communities, with offenders brought to justice and less likely to re-offend.

 Violent crime